← Back to Case Studies

 Client: Multi-specialty medical clinic, Budapest.
 Serves local and health-tourism patients.

-A multi-specialty medical clinic in Budapest was losing bookings during lunch hours.
-Staff went on break at noon.
-Peak call volume—when patients and international health-tourists were most likely to call—hit 12–2 PM.
-Answer rate during that window was just 41%.
-Callers heard a generic voicemail and hung up.
+A multi-specialty clinic in Budapest was losing bookings at lunch.
+Staff broke at noon, which happened to be when patients and international health-tourists called most.
+Peak volume was 12 to 2 PM.
+Answer rate in that window was 41%.
+The rest hit voicemail and hung up.

 What was the problem?

-The clinic served both local patients and international health-tourism clients, many calling from different time zones.
-After 5 PM and during the lunch break, no one was available to book appointments.
-Those callers either left voicemail (which staff rarely followed up on promptly) or called a competitor.
+They served both local patients and international health-tourism clients, with the latter often calling from different time zones.
+After 5 PM and during lunch, nobody was available to book anything.
+Those callers either left voicemail (which rarely got returned in time) or called a competitor.

 How did ClearCall AI deploy?

-We built a multilingual voice agent trained in Hungarian, English, and German—the clinic's patient mix.
-The agent's job was simple: answer during lunch and after-hours, understand what service the caller wanted, check availability in the clinic's scheduling system, and book the appointment directly or collect details for a callback.
+We built a multilingual voice agent — Hungarian, English, and German — to match the clinic's patient mix.
+Its job was simple: answer during lunch and after-hours, understand what service the caller wanted, check availability in the scheduling system, and either book the appointment directly or collect details for a callback.

-We started with after-hours calls only, then expanded to lunch hours based on initial success.
+We started with after-hours only and expanded to lunch once that was working.
 The agent integrated with the clinic's existing booking software (a standard medical practice management system).
-Staff could see which appointments were booked by the agent with full patient information and notes.
+Staff could see every appointment the agent booked, with full patient info and notes already attached.

-The agent didn't need medical training.
-It just needed to: collect patient info, confirm the service requested, check slots, and complete the transaction.
+It didn't need medical training.
+It collected patient info, confirmed the service, checked slots, and closed out the booking.
 No diagnosis.
 No clinical conversation.

 What were the results?

-Month 3: Results held steady.
-The clinic expanded the agent to handle consultation pricing FAQ and medical history intake questions.
-Staff reported improved retention—team members no longer felt burned out from managing overflow lunch calls.
-The clinic had also started using the agent data to understand which services generated the most off-hours interest, informing their scheduling and marketing.
+Month 3: the numbers held.
+The clinic expanded the agent to handle consultation pricing FAQ and medical history intake.
+Retention on the front desk improved — fewer people were burning out on overflow calls.
+They also started using the agent's data to see which services were generating the most off-hours interest, which fed into how they scheduled and marketed.

 Why this worked

-Clinics have a clear scheduling bottleneck: peak calling hours don't align with staff availability.
-The agent solved that with a simple rule: answer during gaps, book direct, no exceptions.
-The multilingual capability was critical—health-tourism clinics lose bookings to language barriers.
+Clinics have an obvious scheduling mismatch: peak calling hours don't line up with staff availability.
+The agent solved that with one rule — answer during the gaps, book direct, no exceptions.
+Multilingual was the unlock, because health-tourism clinics lose a lot of bookings to language barriers.

-The agent didn't try to diagnose or provide medical advice.
-It just booked appointments.
-That narrow scope meant high reliability and low escalation.
-Most after-hours and lunch callers just wanted to schedule something—they didn't need to speak to a doctor first.
+The agent didn't try to diagnose or give medical advice.
+It booked appointments.
+That narrow scope is why reliability was high and escalation was low.
+Most of the people calling at 6 PM or 12:30 just wanted to schedule something; they didn't need to speak to a doctor first.

-And because the agent wrote all booking details into the clinic's existing system, staff never had to re-enter data or follow up via email.
-The appointment was confirmed, and the patient received an SMS confirmation automatically.
+And because every booking wrote straight into the clinic's existing system, staff never had to re-enter data or chase anything over email.
+Appointment confirmed, SMS sent automatically, done.

 Client identity anonymized at their request.
 Outcome metrics validated against deployment telemetry.